 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Nassau County, including areas around Fernandina Beach, Yulee, and nearby communities.
 Coastal and near-coastal parcels may need a bit more due diligence, but we still buy them as-is.

-That is common in Northeast Florida.
+That's common in Northeast Florida.
 We work through probate, tax issues, old deeds, and absentee-owner paperwork regularly, and we structure the closing around what the title company needs instead of making you solve everything alone.

 Start with the Nassau County Property Appraiser and the Nassau County Tax Collector.
 Those county records are usually the fastest way to confirm the parcel number, tax record, and land location when a vacant parcel has no street address.